-- 9. Х I am aware that the following activities are prohibited on the Recharge Zone and are not proposed for this project: - (1)waste disposal wells regulated under 30 TAC Chapter 331 of this title (relating to Underground Injection Control); - (2) new feedlot/concentrated animal feeding operations, as defined in 30 TAC §213.3; - land disposal of Class I wastes, as defined in 30 TAC §335.1; (3) - (4)the use of sewage holding tanks as parts of organized collection systems; and - (5)new municipal solid waste landfill facilities required to meet and comply with Type I standards which are defined in §330.41(b), (c), and (d) of this title (relating to Types of Municipal Solid Waste Facilities). - 10.
-N/A I am aware that the following activities are prohibited on the Transition Zone and are not proposed for this project: - (1)waste disposal wells regulated under 30 TAC Chapter 331 (relating to Underground Injection Control); - (2)land disposal of Class I wastes, as defined in 30 TAC §335.1; and - (3)new municipal solid waste landfill facilities required to meet and comply with Type I standards which are defined in §330.41 (b), (c), and (d) of this title.
+- 9. I am aware that the following activities are prohibited on the Recharge Zone and are Х not proposed for this project: - (1) waste disposal wells regulated under 30 TAC Chapter 331 of this title (relating to Underground Injection Control); - new feedlot/concentrated animal feeding operations, as defined in 30 TAC (2)§213.3: - (3)land disposal of Class I wastes, as defined in 30 TAC §335.1; - (4)the use of sewage holding tanks as parts of organized collection systems; and - new municipal solid waste landfill facilities required to meet and comply with (5) Type I standards which are defined in §330.41(b), (c), and (d) of this title (relating to Types of Municipal Solid Waste Facilities). - 10.
+N/A I am aware that the following activities are prohibited on the Transition Zone and are not proposed for this project: - (1)waste disposal wells regulated under 30 TAC Chapter 331 (relating to Underground Injection Control); - land disposal of Class I wastes, as defined in 30 TAC §335.1; and (2) - (3)new municipal solid waste landfill facilities required to meet and comply with Type I standards which are defined in §330.41 (b), (c), and (d) of this title.

-- 11. The fee for the plan(s) is based on: - X For a Water Pollution Abatement Plan and Modifications, the total acreage of the site where regulated activities will occur. - For an Organized Sewage Collection System Plans and Modifications, the total linear footage of all collection system lines. - For a UST Facility Plan or an AST Facility Plan, the total number of tanks or piping systems. - A Contributing Zone Plan. - A request for an exception to any substantive portion of the regulations related to the protection of water quality. - A request for an extension to a previously approved plan. - 12.
+- 11. The fee for the plan(s) is based on: - For a Water Pollution Abatement Plan and Modifications, the total acreage of the site X where regulated activities will occur. - For an Organized Sewage Collection System Plans and Modifications, the total linear footage of all collection system lines.

+- For a UST Facility Plan or an AST Facility Plan, the total number of tanks or piping systems. - A request for an exception to any substantive portion of the regulations related to the protection of water quality. - A request for an extension to a previously approved plan. - 12.
 Application fees are due and payable at the time the application is filed.
 If the correct fee is not submitted, the TCEQ is not required to consider the application until the correct fee is submitted.
 Both the fee and the Edwards Aquifer Fee Form have been sent to the Commission's: - TCEQ cashier - Austin Regional Office (for projects in Hays, Travis, and Williamson Counties) - X San Antonio Regional Office (for projects in Bexar, Comal, Kinney, Medina, and Uvalde Counties) - 13.
-X Submit one (1) original and three (3) copies of the completed application to the appropriate regional office for distribution by the TCEQ to the local municipality or county, groundwater conservation districts, and the TCEQ's Central Office. - 14.
-X No person shall commence any regulated activity until the Edwards Aquifer Protection Plan(s) for the activity has been filed with and approved by the executive director. - No person shall commence any regulated activity until the Contributing Zone Plan for the activity has been filed with the executive director.
+X Submit one (1) original and one (1) copy of the application, plus additional copies as needed for each affected incorporated city, groundwater conservation district, and county in which the project will be located.
+The TCEQ will distribute the additional copies to these jurisdictions.
+The copies must be submitted to the appropriate regional office. - 14.
+X No person shall commence any regulated activity until the Edwards Aquifer Protection Plan(s) for the activity has been filed with and approved by the Executive Director.